Loading...

 Stay Hydrated

-Engage in light physical activity, like a 10-15 minute walk, after eating to help lower blood sugar levels.
+Engage in light physical activity, such as a short walk, after eating.
+This can help in lowering blood glucose levels more quickly.

 Mindful Eating